bartjanson/GraphEngine/README.md

 ### Run your first Graph Engine app

 Go to the `samples/Friends/Friends` folder, execute `dotnet restore` and `dotnet run` to run the sample project.

+### New Samples apps and new learnings + useful documentation

+Lost of new Samples
+- WPF
+- UWP (Current)
+- WinUI (current)
+- Reactive Design Patterns for Graph Engine Server and Client side implementations
+- RDF, RDFS, and Labled Property Graphs and HyperGraphs data models
 =======

 [LIKQ][likq-gh]